National Ensigns of British North America and the Dominion of Canada

 Ceremonial Canadian Red Ensign

 LEFT: Unfurling the Canadian Red Ensign at First Canadian Army HQ in Normandy, June 29th, 1944.
-RIGHT: Major-General R.F.L.
+CENTRE: Major-General R.F.L.
 Keller addressing Canadian troops in Normandy, August 2nd, 1944.
+RIGHT: Still from Paul Verhoeven's film Zwartboek (2006)

 Canadian Yacht Ensigns